Interview process and procedures

 - first work term students only, to accept an arranged own job if the arranged own job has not been posted in JobMine

-- During the continuous interview cycle postings, interviews, and job matches, up to 4:00 p.m. on interview days
+- During the continuous interview cycle postings, interviews, and job matches, up to 4:00 p.m. the business day prior to your interview.

 - Anytime after the final continuous interview cycle match date while jobs are still being posted